Behaviour Policy Review:

 A written report is provided for the Senior Leadership Team (SLT).

-A half day on-site meeting with SLT to share the findings from the behaviour for learning walk and the policy review.
+An on-site meeting with SLT to share the findings from the behaviour for learning walk, policy review and staff/student questionnaires.

 The SLT are then guided through a process which seeks to help them measure the level of consistency and continuity between the school's stated mission and values and the behaviour policy in place.